naziranwer/collaborative-notes-app-client/README.md

 - Create, edit, and delete notes
 - Manage note versions and revert to previous versions
 - Add collaborators with different roles (viewer, editor)
-- Real-time updates with WebSockets (if applicable)
+- Real-time updates with WebSockets when notes opened on editor
 - User authentication and authorization

 ## Installation